 Principal, EHS Services

-Education/Certifications: M.S. in Hydrogeology, The University of Texas at San Antonio; B.A. in Industrial Psychology, The University of Texas at Austin; Registered Professional Geologist.
+Education/Certifications: M.S. in Hydrogeology, The University of Texas at San Antonio; B.A. in Industrial Psychology, The University of Texas at Austin

-In his 18 years as a consultant, A.W. has helped clients across a number of industries (e.g., refining, chemical, railroad, mining, food and beverage, metals casting, and pulp and paper) to manage their risks associated with safety and environmental issues.
-He also manages Kestrel’s Austin, Texas office.
+In his 20 years as a consultant, A.W. has helped clients across a number of industries (e.g., refining, chemical, railroad, mining, food and beverage, metals casting, and pulp and paper) to work toward operational excellence and manage the risks associated with safety and environmental issues.

 A.W. helps clients improve safety performance by evaluating human factors in operations and identifying contributing factors leading to incidents and accidents.
 He then works with clients to identify and prioritize areas needing improvement and integrates these improvements back into the organizations’ underlying safety management systems.

-A.W. also assists companies with complex environmental issues to develop corporate-level procedures for the identification and valuation of asset retirement obligations (AROs), conduct facility-level ARO audits and cost estimates, develop and assess standalone and integrated EHS management systems, and conduct pre-acquisition due diligence reviews.
-A.W.’s strength lies in helping clients develop repeatable processes that govern how environmental liabilities will be accounted and funded.
-Once defined, he then helps these companies prepare for environmental expenditures by incorporating environmental liability assessments into the facility decommissioning planning process.
+A.W. also assists companies with complex environmental issues to develop corporate-level procedures for the identification and valuation of asset retirement obligations (AROs); conduct facility-level ARO audits and cost estimates; develop and assess standalone and integrated EHS management systems; and conduct pre-acquisition due diligence reviews.